formlio/forml/docs/testing.rst

         not_trained = testing.Case().apply('bar').raises(ValueError, "Must be trained ahead")
         valid_transformation = testing.Case().train('foo').apply('bar').returns('baz')

-You simply create the suite by inheriting a ``Test...`` class from the ``testing.operator()`` utility wrapping your operator under the test.
-You put your operator scenarios (test case outcome assertions) right into the body of your test suite class.
+You simply create the suite by inheriting your ``Test...`` class from the ``testing.operator()`` utility wrapping your operator under the test.
+You then put your operator scenarios (test case outcome assertions) right into the body of your test suite class.